sourcegraph/handbook/content/departments/cloud/technical-docs/observability/index.md

 log_name=~"cloudsql.googleapis.com%2Fpostgres.log"
 ```

-> Note: to identify the correct GCP project, please refer to [FAQ: How do I figure out the GCP Project ID for a customer?](../../index.md#faq-how-do-i-figure-out-the-gcp-project-id-for-a-customer)
+> [!NOTE] to identify the correct GCP project, please refer to [FAQ: How do I figure out the GCP Project ID for a customer?](../../index.md#faq-how-do-i-figure-out-the-gcp-project-id-for-a-customer)